MichaelCurrin/learn-to-code/Shell/Bash/README.md

 # Bash

 Bash is the shell (command-line interpreter) for the GNU operating system.
 The name is an acronym for the "Bourne-Again SHell" and is a pun on Stephen Bourne's name. [source](https://devdocs.io/bash/html_node/what-is-bash_003f#What-is-Bash_003f).

+Bash is not the operating system itself - an operating system can be built on Bash, which in turn is built on C.

-It is commonly used on Linux systems.
-It was default shell for macOS, until Catalina made [ZSH](../ZSH/README.md) the default.
+It is commonly used on Linux operating systems.
+It was the default shell for macOS, until Catalina made [ZSH](../ZSH/README.md) the default.
 Bash is what your system boots and logs in with.
 It is what you configure and run other programs on top of.
-You can also do programming/scripting in bash, as commands in the console or bash scripts (typically `.sh`).
+You can also do programming/scripting in bash, as commands in the console or bash scripts (typically `.sh`)

+In the terminal, you execute Bash interactively or to execute other languages.
+Bash is great for high-level tasks like running a few scripts or applications in a sequence, using output from one as input of another.

+Bash can be used to write short or long scripts.
+If you look around system, you will see a lot of Bash files.
+You will also see some C (.c or .h) files.
+And also some executables which have no extension and look garbled when you read them - these are compiled binaries which might be written in C or another language and are used in Bash.
+For example, `view $(which ls)` will show the contents of the `ls` executable.

 Wikipedia definition: